 Even very large companies may not post the job.
 This is particularly true for companies that are privately owned.
 Privately-owned companies are less regulated.
 It used to be that most large companies were publically traded but that has changed dramatically.
 We have 50% fewer public companies in 2020 than we did in 2000.
 This has granted a lot of freedom in how companies hire.

 What Does That Mean If They Post the Position

 The company decides to post the position.
 That means there is a real job that you can apply for and possibly be hired!
 Right?

 It could be:

-- Positions are entered into an applicant tracking system (ATS) which are displayed externally on the company website.
+- positions are entered into an applicant tracking system (ATS) which is displayed externally on the company website.
 There is no one responsible to look at the ATS and therefore, resumes just stack up.

 I can tell you from practical experience that the last two possibilities have happened.

 In my last corporate gig, the marketing department posted a position, started the interview process, decided to put it on hold, and for one whole year left the position on the website collecting resumes.
 Yes, it was on the website for a year and they never started the interview process again.
 After a year someone decided it would be a good idea to take the position down.

 I recently was told the story by a 3rd party recruiter about a company that used one of the cloud-based applicant tracking systems.
 They had 10 positions posted on the corporate website.
 Approximately, 1,300 resumes had been collected and … here is the kicker … no one was responsible for reviewing the resumes.
 When asked how they filled the last 3 positions, they said all of the applicants were filled through employee referrals.